softwaremill/elasticmq/README.md

 Deployment scenarios
 --------------------

-1. In-memory storage, single node: ideal for testing
+1. In-memory storage, single node, embedded: ideal for testing
+2. In-memory storage, single node, journalling: fast persistent messaging with queues bounded by the amount of memory
-2. DB storage, local DB, single node: persistent messaging
+3. DB storage, local DB, single node: persistent messaging with unbounded queues
-3. DB storage, shared DB, multiple nodes: persistent messaging.
+4. DB storage, shared DB, multiple nodes: persistent messaging.
 Multiple nodes can use the same database.
    The database can be replicated/backed up for data safety.
-4. In-memory storage, multiple nodes, replicated: good for systems where at least one node is always alive.
+5. In-memory storage, multiple nodes, journalled, replicated: Data safety through replication and journalling.
-   Can provide data safety if using the right replication mode.
+   Fast guaranteed messaging.
-5. DB storage, local DB, multiple nodes, replication: each node stores the data in a separate DB.
+6. DB storage, local DB, multiple nodes, replication: each node stores the data in a separate DB.
 Recommended if a shared DB is not available.
-Provides good data safety.
+Provides good data safety and unbounded queues.

 ElasticMQ dependencies in SBT
 -----------------------------